Free Crochet Horse Pattern

 Legs: Turn the body upside down with the nose facing away from you.
 Pin the legs to the body as shown in the photo below making sure they look symmetrical.
 The best way to ensure you are happy with the placement of the legs is to sit your toy up and adjust the placement of the legs if needed.
 Sew the legs to the body.
 I placed the legs between R2 and R9 of the body.

 Nostril embroidery: To embroider the nostrils you need to use a long piece of the light brown yarn – I embroidered the nostrils between R8 & R9 leaving 5 STs between them.
+Watch this video tutorial on How to embroider nostrils on Amigurumi.

 Free crochet horse pattern, free Amigurumi horse pattern (7)